 The Cardamon with Cocoa Nibs Charnia Chocolate Fossil

-Cardamon chocolate might seem an unusual combination but it is a partnership that we think works perfectly together.
-Usually the aromatic spice cardamom is combined with savoury dishes.
-So some might think combining it with chocolate is a little strange .
-However, we think the warm sweet taste of cardamon combines beautifully with our creamy white chocolate.
-Finally, we liberally sprinkle the cardamon chocolate with crunchy cocoa nibs and hand craft them into the Charnia shapes to create the Cardamon and Cocoa Nibs Charnia.
-Delicious!
+To some, Cardamon and chocolate might seem an unusual mix of flavours.
+However, we think it is a partnership that works perfectly together.
+Usually this aromatic spice is combined with savoury dishes.
+So we understand that some might think combining it with chocolate is a little strange.
+However, we think the warm, sweet taste of cardamon adds beautifully to our creamy, white chocolate.

 The Charnia Fossil is named after Charnwood Forest in Leicestershire, England.
 This is where the first fossilised specimen was found by schoolboy Roger Mason in 1957.
 The original fossil is now in Leicester Museum.
 It is one of the Ediacaran lifeforms.
 It has segmented, leaf-like ridges that branch alternately to the right and left.